schwissig/counter-sheet-converter/README.md

 2. Verify you can run Java by opening a Terminal/PowerShell window and typing the command "java".
 3. Enter the command to run the program, with given inputs: ```java -Xms6g -jar counter-sheet-converter-<version>-all.jar <data-file.json> <output-directory>```

+Please see the `src/test/resources` directory for an example of the format for a JSON data file to be used for the program input.

 ## Change Log

 ### 1.0.1